scroll top

 Silver jewelry

 Who you sell your silver jewelry to will depend on a few factors.
-If the jewelry is by a famous designer, is an antique, or is truly unique, then it might have value as a collector's item.
-In these cases, a jewelry store or antique dealer can help you understand the value of your item and may even be willing to purchase it from you directly.
+If the jewelry is by a famous designer, is an antique, or is truly unique, then it might be of interest to a estate jeweler or antique dealer, or someone shopping on Facebook Marketplace, ebay or another online consignment platform.

 What is the best way to sell antique silver?

-Depending on what you're trying to sell, an antique dealer or jewelry store that deals in antique jewelry may be the best option to sell antique silver.
+Depending on what you're trying to sell, an antique dealer, coin dealer or jewelry store that deals in antique jewelry may be the best option to sell antique silver.

 Where to find antique silver buyers near me?